samuelbelko/blog/posts/BayesianOptimization.md

 ###  BayesianOptimization.jl

-This package is refactoring current `BayesianOptimization.jl` package to fit the abstract framework developed in `AbstractBayesianOptimization.jl`.
+This package is refactoring the registered package `BayesianOptimization.jl`  available at [https://github.com/jbrea/BayesianOptimization.jl](https://github.com/jbrea/BayesianOptimization.jl), to fit the abstract framework developed in `AbstractBayesianOptimization.jl`.
+In particular, many code snippets were adopted verbatim.

-Obviously, it depends on  `AbstractBayesianOptimization.jl` and defines `BasicGP` decision support model and various policies.
+Obviously, it depends on `AbstractBayesianOptimization.jl`.
+This package defines a `BasicGP` decision support model and provides various policies that together cover many traditional methods in BO.

-`BasicGP` maintains a global Gaussian process surrogate.
+The `BasicGP` decision support model maintains a global Gaussian process surrogate.

 Policies decide where to sample next by maximizing a so called acquisition function.
 An acquisition function is a function defined on the domain of the objective function and uses information from `BasicGP` to quantify how useful an evaluation at a point in the domain could be.